Why Europe should not worry about inflation | DW | 22.03.2021

 Giving some breathing space to the central bank is the job market, which remains under pressure.
 Tens of thousands of people have lost their jobs during the pandemic despite government job retention schemes.

 Deutsche Bank expects the unemployment rate to average 8.5% in 2021 and 2022 and remain above the 7% pre-pandemic low for a few years.
-The jobless rate would look a lot worse if one accounts for many people who have been left searching for a job during the lockdown and millions of unviable jobs protected by short-term work schemes.
-High levels of joblessness weigh down total demand for consumer goods as households have less cash at hand to make purchases.
+The jobless rate would look a lot worse if one took into account the many people who have been left searching for a job during the lockdown and the millions of unviable jobs protected by short-term work schemes.
+High levels of joblessness weigh down total demand for consumer goods, as households have less cash at hand to make purchases.

 "Even as inflation picks up this year, additional labor market slack, weak past inflation and a focus on jobs protection at the expense of pay increases all mean that eurozone wage growth will remain subdued," said Jessica Hinds from Capital Economics.
 "This should reassure the ECB that the labor market will not be a source of inflationary pressure."